Why A Rounding System?

 Patient care means delivering care in the best possible system.

-Don’t our patients deserve the same standards of quality as our championship athletic teams?
+Don’t our patients deserve the same standards of quality as our championship athletic teams and our symphony orchestras?

 - The systems of care and the physician are seen as one.

 - “We want to create a healthcare delivery system that our coaches can be proud of.” -Dr. James McGuigan, Chairman of Medicine, University of Florida, 1976-1997

 The Gatorounds system applies the same principles used by our National Championship University of Florida Athletic Teams and our University Symphony.
 Just as in athletics and in music, no health care environment is perfect, and learning from our failures is the key to achieving our goals of efficient, error free, patient-centered care.